rembeuch/Plume/README.md

 #### Task 1

-For this we provide as an input a CSV file with the data to seed your database.
-First analyse the content and create the model(s) you need. then update the seed.rb file accordingly.
+For this, we provide as an input a CSV file with the data to seed your database.
+First, analyze the content and create the model(s) you need. then update the seed.rb file accordingly.

 #### Task 2